 Direct and Indirect Heating Zones

-For the best grilling, set up both direct and indirect heating zones on your gas grill.
-The direct zone, right over the flame, sears and browns the steak.
-This locks in juices and flavor.
-The indirect zone, away from the flame, cooks the inside to your liking without overcooking the outside.
+For the best grilling results, set up both direct and indirect heat zones on your gas grill.
+The direct heat zone, positioned right over the flame, is perfect for searing and creating a flavorful brown crust on your steak.
+This helps lock in juices and enhance flavor.
+Meanwhile, the indirect heat zone, located away from the flame, gently cooks the inside to your preferred doneness without overcooking the exterior.

 - Direct Heating Zone: Place the steak over the active burners to sear and caramelize the exterior.